 Hand washing is sometimes the only option on tour, but a washing machine rinses more thoroughly and is preferable if you have the choice.

 Drying on the line or hanging on the bedpost is generally preferable to using a dryer.
 Most Ground Effect gear dries super-fast anyway.
 High heat can damage some fabrics so if you must take your threads for a spin set the device on 'medium' or 'warm' rather than hot.

-- Keep it clean, but don’t wash too often.
+Keep it clean, but don’t wash too often.
 General wear along with washing progressively removes the water repellent treatment from the outside the fabric.
 This treatment helps rain to bead and run off - and enhances the overall performance of the fabric.
 Dirt, body oil, sunscreen and sweat also attack the water repellent treatment and can cause the waterproof-breathable membrane to delaminate.
 Wash frequency depends on how often and how hard you use your garment.
-We suggest washing after a particularly grubby ride or after say a dozen sessions in the rain.
+We suggest at least a couple of times a year - certainly after a muddy mission, an especially sweaty ride, or say half a dozen sessions in the rain.
 Use your judgement - if the garment looks dirty, the fabric is 'wetting out’ too quickly, or feels clammy then it's probably time for a clean.

-- Always ensure your HydroFoil garment is completely dry before storing.
-Putting it away damp can destroy both the DWR and the waterproof coating.
+Always ensure your HydroFoil garment is completely dry before storing.
+Putting it away damp can destroy both the water repellent finish and the waterproof coating.
+Hanging on a hook or coat hanger is best.
 Take care of your gear and it will take care of you.

 With shorts in particular, cold-water detergents and those with bleach or fabric softner can cause 'nappy-rash' so if you're experiencing issues in that department try a warm 40ºC machine wash and a change of cleaning brew.

 A washing machine rinses more thoroughly and is preferable if you have the choice.